Viking jewellery (Giveaway closed)

-AND also: Everyone on my Book Alert mailing list receives a second entry from me, as a thank-you for your trust! 🙂
+Everyone on my Book Alert mailing list receives a second entry from me, as a thank-you for your trust! 🙂

 Please have fun, and I have fingers and toes crossed for you that soon this fascinating little gem will grace your own jewellery, or otherwise will conjure up images of Vikings and the ancient times – maybe even the Vikings I invented for your entertainment 😉

 Aldaith and Nyssa wish you all the best of luck!